 10. Install Anti-Malware

-Many people fail to secure their mobile devices - which presents an IT security challenge.
+Many people fail to secure their mobile devices - which presents an IT security vulnerabilities and challenge.
 Place anti-malware on all mobile devices for user data privacy and protection.

 11. Avoid Public Wi-Fi